 Paid search results appear at the top of Google, above organic search results.
 Essentially you are buying visits to your site and every time your ad is clicked and a user visits your website you pay a small fee to the search engine.
 There is a small box that says ‘ad’ to identify this result as an advertisement, but many appear not to notice this.

-Generally, these ads are closely managed by a PPC expert, although you can set them up yourself directly with Google.
-There is however a lot that goes into a PPC campaign and in order to gather the right traffic and valuable leads it is always encouraged to use an expert in this field in order to see the right results.
+Generally, Google ads are closely managed by a PPC expert, although you can set them up yourself directly with Google.
+There is however a lot that goes into a PPC advertising campaign and in order to gather the right search traffic and valuable leads it is always encouraged to use an expert in this field in order to see the right results.

 What are the main benefits of a PPC campaign?